Scotch-Irish Americans: Terminology

 The term is first known to have been used for Scottish Catholics in Ireland.
 In a letter of April 14, 1573, in reference to descendants of "gallowglass" mercenaries from Scotland who had settled in Ireland, Elizabeth I of England wrote:

 We are given to understand that a nobleman named Sorley Boy MacDonnell and others, who be of the Scotch-Irish race ...

 This term continued in usage for over a century before the earliest known American reference appeared in a Maryland affidavit in 1689–90.

 Scotch-Irish, according to James Leyburn, "is an Americanism, generally unknown in Scotland and Ireland, and rarely used by British historians".
 It became common in the United States after 1850.
-The term is somewhat ambiguous because some of the Scotch-Irish have little or no Scottish or Irish ancestry at all: numerous dissenter families had also been transplanted to Ulster from northern England, in particular the border counties of Northumberland, Cumberland, Durham, and Yorkshire.
+The term is somewhat ambiguous because some of the Scotch-Irish have little or no Scottish or Irish ancestry at all: numerous dissenter families, such as the Grahams, were transplanted from northern England to Ulster, specifically from Cumberland and Northumberland.
+This allowed the Crown to repopulate their English lands with followers of Anglicanism, who were considered to have "good and honest conversation".
 Smaller numbers of migrants also came from Wales, the Isle of Man, and the southeast of England, and others were Protestant religious refugees from Flanders, the German Palatinate, and France (such as the French Huguenot ancestors of Davy Crockett).
 What united these different national groups was a base of Calvinist religious beliefs, and their separation from the established church (the Church of England and Church of Ireland in this case).
 That said, the large ethnic Scottish element in the Plantation of Ulster gave the settlements a "Scottish character" rather than an Irish one.

 Upon arrival in North America, these migrants at first usually identified simply as Irish, without the qualifier Scotch.
 It was not until a century later, following the surge in Irish immigration after the Great Irish Famine of the 1840s, that the descendants of the earlier arrivals began to commonly call themselves "Scotch-Irish" to distinguish themselves from the newer, poor, predominantly Catholic immigrants.
-At first, the two groups had little interaction in America, as the Scots-Irish had become settled many decades earlier, primarily in the backcountry of the Appalachian region.
+At first, the two groups had little interaction in America, as the Scotch-Irish had become settled many decades earlier, primarily in the backcountry of the Appalachian region.
 The new wave of Catholic Irish settled primarily in port cities such as Boston, New York, Charleston, Chicago, Memphis and New Orleans, where large immigrant communities formed and there were an increasing number of jobs.
 Many of the new Irish migrants also went to the interior in the 19th century, attracted to jobs on large-scale infrastructure projects such as canals and railroads.

-The usage Scots-Irish developed in the late 19th century as a relatively recent version of the term.
+The usage Scots-Irish developed in the late 19th century.
 Two early citations include: 1) "a grave, elderly man of the race known in America as 'Scots-Irish (1870); and 2) "Dr. Cochran was of stately presence, of fair and florid complexion, features which testified his Scots-Irish descent" (1884).